5 ways to make passive income as a developer

 It’s probably not necessary but let’s define it just in case: what is passive income?

-Passive income is income that doesn't require you to do a lot of regular proactive work in order to keep earning it.
+Passive income is the income that doesn't require you to do a lot of regular proactive work in order to keep earning it.
 For example, by owning an apartment in which you don’t live, you can make passive income from renting it out to someone else.
 And programmers might have more opportunities than others to generate passive income from their skills.
 Let’s take a look at some of those.

 1. Monetize your SaaS product